The Forks North Portage Partnership

 Bonnie Emerson is a community-oriented leader, a member of the Métis nation and in her 26th year with the Winnipeg Police Service.
 She is currently a staff sergeant assigned to the community support division, which includes Indigenous partnerships, school resource officers, crime prevention, and victim and volunteer services.
 She has a bachelor of arts in criminology from the University of Manitoba, French language training, and has also taken multiple courses in mediation and collective impact.
 Emerson sits on numerous committees including the City of Winnipeg Indigenous Management Committee, the Indigenous Council to the Police Board, the Intergovernmental Strategic Aboriginal Alliance and the Rainbow Society.

-From 2003 until his retirement from the federal public service in 2014, Tim served on the board of the Forks North Portage Partnership in an ex-officio capacity as the representative of the federal shareholder.
-He has held senior positions in social, cultural, environmental, and economic portfolios in four federal departments, most recently as the Director of Policy, Planning and External Relations with the Department of Western Economic Diversification.
-He has extensive experience working with leaders across government, the private and not-for-profit sectors.
+From 2003-2014, Tim served on the board of the Forks North Portage Partnership in an ex-officio capacity representing the federal shareholder.
+He has held senior management positions in social, cultural, environmental and economic portfolios in four federal departments.
+He has extensive experience working with leaders across government as well as the private and not-for-profit sectors.
 Tim chairs the Finance and Audit Committee.

 Tim holds a Bachelor of Arts from McMaster University, and a Maîtrise ès Lettres modernes from the Université de Paris X (Nanterre), France.

 Conor Lloyd, CD, APR (he/him)

 Conor is a graduate of the University of Winnipeg with a Bachelor of Arts in Communications, and is a graduate of Red River College from the Creative Communications Program.
 Conor is a recipient of the Queen's Diamond Jubilee Medal.